2011 in LGBT Rights

 • July 17

-Same-sex adoption becomes step-child adoption only.
+Same-sex adoption becomes second parent adoption only.

 On June 16, 2011, the Slovenia National Assembly voted 43 to 38 in favor of repealing the previous law that prevented same-sex couples from adopting children.
 The new Family Code was supposed to allow stepchild adoption but it was rejected on referendum held on March 25, 2012.
 The right to step-parent adoption for same-sex couples was recognised by the Ministry of Labour, Family, Social Affairs and Equal Opportunities on July 17, 2011, (by allowing a woman to adopt her same-sex partner's biological child) on the basis of the Law on Marriage and Family Relations (1976).
 This is despite the fact that Article 135 stipulates that adopters must be married.
 This raised the possibility that such an adoption would be possible even if the 2011 Family Code were to be repealed in a referendum.